santismo/FretStep/README.md

 https://santismo.github.io/FretStep/desktop.html

-FretStep2 is a mobile-first MIDI composition tool designed for guitar-oriented step input workflows, chord discovery, and sample-backed Web Audio playback.
+FretStep is a mobile-first MIDI composition tool designed for guitar-oriented step input workflows, chord discovery, and sample-backed Web Audio playback.

 Instead of entering notes from a piano keyboard, notes are entered from a virtual 6-string guitar fretboard laid out in standard tuning.
 Each string automatically maps to its own MIDI channel, making it easy to preserve string information while composing.

-FretStep2 runs entirely in a single HTML file and is optimized for iPhone home-screen web app use.
+FretStep runs entirely in a single HTML file and is optimized for iPhone home-screen web app use.

 ⸻